JosephPizzuti/cse3150-final-exam-study/notes.md

         - `cout << "Hello!" << endl;`
 - we save some space, but we should **never use `using` in header files**.
 It can cause conflicts because all `.cpp` files that inherit from the header will have this namespace convenience

+### EXCERCISE: SHELL COMMANDS
+- Create a directory named "proj"
+    - `mkdir proj`
+- Move into it
+    - `cd proj`
+- Create an empty file named "data.txt"
+    - `touch data.txt` OR `vim data.txt` + `:wq`
+- Copy it into "backup.txt"
+    - `cp data.txt backup.txt`
+- Delete "backup.txt"
+    - `rm backup.txt`
+- Remove entire "proj" directory
+    - `cd ..` + `rm -rf proj` OR `rm -rf ../proj`

+### EXCERCISE: GIT BASICS
+- You made changes to main.cpp.
+Write the git commands to:
+    1. Stage the file
+    2. Commit it with message "fix bug"
+    3. Push it
+    4. Create ans switch to a new branch named featureX
+- Answer:
+    1. `git add main.cpp`
+    2. `git commit -m "fix bug"`
+    3. `git push`
+    4. `git checkout -b featureX`
+- alternative answer (assuming main is the only thing you changed):
+    1. `git commit -am "fix bug"`
+    2. `git push`
+    3. `git checkout -b featureX`

+### EXCERCISE: INCLUDES
+- State which includes should be used for the following examples.
+Explain:
+    1. vector
+    2. myheader.h
+- answers:
+    1. The correct form is `#include <vector>`.
+This is because "vector" is part of the standard library.
+It is desirable to use angle brackets because they search system paths first, which is where "vector" would live closer to.
+    2. The correct form is `#include "myheader.h"`.
+This is because "myheader.h" is not part of the standard library.
+It is desirable to use quotes because they search local directories first, where something like "myheader.h" would live (in a folder like include).

+### EXCERCISE: COMPILE
+- Write the c++ command to compile a program given that `main.cpp` is in "src/main.cpp", and `project.h` is in an include "directoryprog":
+    - `c++ -Iinclude src/main.cpp -o program.out -std=c++17`

+### EXCERCISE: PRAGMA ONCE
+- Explain what `#pragma once` does and why it is helpful:
+    - abc